DataDog/dd-trace-py/docs/configuration.rst

          **Note** that the JSON object must be included in single quotes (') to avoid problems with escaping of the double quote (") character.

+   DD_SPAN_SAMPLING_RULES:
+     type: JSON array
+     description: |
+         A JSON array of objects.
+Each object must have a “name” and/or “service” field, and the “sample_rate” field is optional.
+         The “sample_rate” value must be between 0.0 and 1.0 (inclusive), and will default to 1.0 (100% sampled) if not provided.
+         The "service" and ""name" fields are glob patterns, where "glob" here means:
+         "*" matches any substring, including the empty string, "?" matches exactly one of any character, and any other character matches exactly one of itself.

+         **Example:** ``DD_SPAN_SAMPLING_RULES='[{"sample_rate":0.5,"service":"my-service","name":"flask.request"}]'``

+         **Note** that the JSON object must be included in single quotes (') to avoid problems with escaping of the double quote (") character.

    DD_TRACE_HEADER_TAGS:
      description: |
          A map of case-insensitive header keys to tag names.
 Automatically applies matching header values as tags on root spans.